openraven/magpie/README.md

 ### Cloud Provider Status

 #### AWS
 Magpie supports AWS as a core plugin out of the box.
 Checked boxes are complete and available today, the unchecked are on the roadmap for completion.
-We aready have the code built or all services in the list below but just need to port them over from a previous framework.
+We have already built the code for all services in the list, but need to port them over from a previous framework.

 - [x] EC2
 - [x] S3